 In an era of rapid expansion and growth over the last decade, opening new buildings seems almost commonplace at UMass Lowell.

-Members of the UMass Lowell community gathered on North Campus on April 20 to officially open the Pulichino Tong Business Center – the 13th new building opened by the university since 2009 – and celebrate the individuals who helped make the project a reality.
+Members of the UMass Lowell community gathered on North Campus Thursday to officially open the Pulichino Tong Business Center – the 13th new building opened by the university since 2009 – and celebrate the individuals who helped make the project a reality.

 Alumnus John Pulichino and his wife, Joy Tong, were among those honored on the sunny morning as they shared their excitement for the opening of the new home of the Manning School of Business.